it3xl/git-repo-sync/README.md

 ## The Glossary

-My [glossary](http://blog.it3xl.com/2018/02/glossary-of-synchronization-of-remote.html) related to the topic.
+Here is my [glossary](http://blog.it3xl.com/2018/02/glossary-of-synchronization-of-remote.html) related to the topic.

 ## How to Use